 • The importance of logic and creativity in approaching problems in a structured way

-• Techniques for analysing potential causes of problem and identifying the root cause
+• Techniques for analysing the potential causes of problem and identifying the root cause

 • Techniques for generating and selecting the most effective solution which meets the criteria